openstack/magnum/doc/source/userguide.rst

   external internet to servers and the container services hosted in the cluster.
 This is a mandatory parameter and there is no default value.

---name \<name\>
-  Name of the ClusterTemplate to create.
-The name does not have to be unique.
-If multiple ClusterTemplates have the same name, you will need to use the UUID to select the ClusterTemplate when creating a cluster or updating, deleting a ClusterTemplate.
-If a name is not specified, a random name will be generated using a string and a number, for example "pi-13-model".

 --public
   Access to a ClusterTemplate is normally limited to the admin, owner or users